globalizejs/globalize/README.md

 <a name="why_globalize"></a>
 ### Why Globalize?

-Globalize has initially been created to fullfil jQuery UI (datepicker and spinner widgets).
 It provides number formatting and parsing, date and time formatting and parsing, currency formatting, message formatting (ICU message format pattern), and plural support.

 Our design goals are (a) to leverage the official CLDR JSON data, (b) allow users to load as much or as little data as they need, (c) avoid duplicating data